 By now, you feel like you have a solid understanding of spoken English and you feel pretty comfortable in casual social situations.

-You probably ask yourself which forms of speech are okay to use in professional situations, and which should only be used informally.
-You’re concerned about being polite, sounding professional, and may feel shy about speaking with native-speaking coworkers, classmates, and colleagues when it’s possible you’ll make a mistake.
+You probably ask yourself which type of speech are okay to use in professional situations, and which should only be used informally.
+You’re concerned about being polite, sounding professional, and may feel somewhat shy about speaking with native-speaking coworkers, classmates, and colleagues because it’s possible you’ll make a mistake.